depot/build-push-action/README.md

 ### Differences from `docker/build-push-action`

-1. `token` - you must pass a Depot access token via the `token` input:
+1. `token` - you must pass a Depot access token via the `token` input, or via the `DEPOT_TOKEN` environment variable:

    ```yaml
    steps: